-Guests are expected to arrive in Mahe day before or early on the morning of the starting day of the trip which commences with a charter flight to Farquhar.
+Guests are expected to arrive in Mahe the day before the starting day of the trip which commences with a charter flight to Farquhar.
 The group will meet an hour before the scheduled departure time at the domestic terminal (next to the international terminal).
 The flight from Mahe to Farquhar is 1 hour 45 min onboard a private chartered Beechcraft 1900.
 Guests are met by their guides for the week at the landing strip and are then led on a 5 min walk to the bay where the MV Dugong which will be their home and base for the weeks fishing, is anchored.

 The MV Dugong is an ex-research vessel which has been upgraded and modified into a mother ship catering for long range sea voyages.
 The vessel can accommodate up to twelve fly fishermen, four FlyCastaway guides, as well as eight crew members who cater for our guests every need.
 A large, spacious and extremely stable vessel, the MV Dugong is the perfect base with which to explore the remote outer atolls of the Seychelles and other Indian Ocean waters.
 As a fly fisherman it would be difficult to find a better boat from which to operate out of, with its ability to store and transport four tender boats on its spacious aft deck.